Hello there

 An Introduction

-I've maintained journals many times in the past to document my thoughts on a variety of interests, including but not limited to technology, product design, entrepreneurial ambitions, fitness, music, organizational structures, politics, Hindu literature & teachings, tactics to traverse various social situations and sustainable ways to be satisfied with myself.
-I've also instituted certain measures to keep track of my personal and professional lives in a healthy way using various online tools.
-Some such measures include following only the people I've spoken to IRL on my Instagram account, maintaining a well thought out close friends list and tracking my career progress closely on my LinkedIn profile along with a preliminary maintenance of a GitHub page to host my various project source codes.
+I've maintained journals many times in the past to document my thoughts on a variety of interests, including but not limited to technology, product design, entrepreneurial ambitions, fitness, music, organizational structures, politics, literature & teachings, tactics to traverse various social situations, and sustainable ways to be satisfied with myself.
+I had also instituted measures to track my personal and professional lives in a healthy way using various online tools.
+Measures like following only the people I've spoken to in real life on my Instagram account, maintaining an updated close friends list, and tracking my career progress on my LinkedIn profile.

-However, I recently made three observations that conflict with the implementation of this belief - that this constant stream of ideas with no avenue to discuss them with other people can take a toll on a person's mental well being, that a person is shaped in a more wholesome and sociable way in an environment where they believe society is watching them, and that it is statistically unlikely that you will ever find another person or group of people whose identity is composed of the same combination of ideas as yourself (although it is desirable to separate the self from the ego, the world isn't perfect) and hence will not have ample opportunities to discuss these ideas in detail and with good efficiency of speech, with any one person.
+I used to think that this constant stream of ideas with no avenue to discuss them with other people can take a toll on a person's mental well being, that a person is shaped in a more wholesome and sociable way in an environment where they believe society is watching them, and that it is statistically unlikely that you will ever find another person or group of people whose identity is composed of the same combination of ideas as yourself.
+However, after some deliberation, it seems that you can refine data into information and gain more signal than you started with, without any external individual in the loop.
+That previous understanding was a conflation of an unrelated social need and the pursuit of knowledge.
+The two rarely intertwine, and it's not practical to build such relationships.

 'If they don't have anyone to tell their story to, they lose their minds.
 Like hoarders, they cannot unclutter themselves.